WSLockhart/WSLockhart.github.io/index.md

-*"On the Shoulders of Giants"*, my collection of the all-time great physics problems, is now in progress!
+I recently started compiling a collection of the all-time great physics problems, entitled *"On the Shoulders of Giants"*.
 A sample page is available [here](https://github.com/WSLockhart/Physics/blob/master/TimelessProblems_sample.pdf?raw=true).

 ### Physics links: